 Nowadays, resin 3D printing streamlines this entire process by utilizing castable resins, which are extremely similar to wax, to print out multiple designs and pieces in a single print.

-Click here to learn more about what types of fashion accessories and items can be created with resin 3D printing.
+Click here to learn more about the types of fashion accessories you can create with resin 3D printing.

-Specifically made for jewelry creators, Phrozen’s Wax-Like Jewelry Violet resin creates delicate pieces of jewelry such as rings and pendants.
+Specifically made for jewelry creators, Phrozen Castable Jewelry Violet resin creates delicate pieces of jewelry such as rings and pendants.

-With its wax-like qualities, Phrozen’s Wax-Like Jewelry Violet resin burns easily and provides reliable casting for all types of jewelry designs.
+With its wax-like qualities, Phrozen Wax-Like Jewelry Violet resin burns easily and provides reliable casting for all types of jewelry designs.

 Please refer to the chart above for the recommended burnout schedules.

-TR250 Gray - Best for Jewelry Molds and Prototyping
+TR250 Deep Gray & TR300 Ultra-High Temp Resin - Best for Jewelry Molds and Prototyping

-With its deep gray color, TR250 Gray resin is also ideal for designers looking to quickly create prototypes before casting their jewelry designs.
+With its gray color, both resins are also ideal for designers looking to quickly create prototypes before casting their jewelry designs.

-Jewelry 3D models printed with the TR250 Gray are durable and won’t suffer from shrinkage.
+Jewelry 3D models printed with the TR250 Gray and TR300 resins are durable and won’t suffer from shrinkage.

 Viscosity: 706 cps